tauseedzaman/laravel-coming-soon/README.md

 ## Credits

-This package is created and maintained by [Your Name or Organization Name](https://github.com/your-github-profile).
+This package is created and maintained by [tauseedzaman](https://github.com/tauseedzaman).

 Thank you for using Laravel Coming Soon!
 ```

-Make sure to replace "Your Name or Organization Name" with your actual name or organization name in the README file.

-Remember to keep the README file up to date with any changes or updates to your package.
-Good documentation can greatly help users understand and use your Laravel package effectively.